-- Say: "Connect Phone" (A).
-The system acknowledges the command and announces the next set of available commands. - 3.
-Say: "Add phone" (B) .
-The system acknowledges the command and asks you to initiate pairing from the phone handset (C) .
+- Push the ... c button on the steering wheel.
+The system announces the available commands. - Say: "Connect Phone" (A).
+The system acknowledges the command and announces the next set of available commands. - Say: "Add phone" B .
+The system acknowledges the command and asks you to initiate pairing from the phone handset